vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 I am unaffiliated with the creators/producers of the B0XX.

-# Requirments
+# Requirements
 1. Windows.
 Autohotkey does not run on other platforms unfortunately.
 This script has been tested on Windows 10.
-2. Dolphin.
-Slippi 2.0.1+ and Faster Melee 5.9F have been tested, other Dolphin versions probably work as well.
-3. A keyboard with high n-key rollover.
+2. A keyboard with high n-key rollover.
 This is how many keys can be pressed at the same time without errors.
 Most gaming and mechanical keyboards will allow at least 6 keys which should be enough for every advanced technique.
 Note that some non-gaming keyboards might allow a large number of simultaneous key presses for only some combinations of keys.
 Use something like www.keyboardchecker.com to check the behavior of yours.
+3. Dolphin.
+Slippi 2.0.3+ and Faster Melee 5.9F have been tested, other Dolphin versions probably work as well.
-4. vJoy: A joystick emulator.
+4. vJoy.
+A joystick emulator.
 Download and install from https://sourceforge.net/projects/vjoystick/?source=typ_redirect.
 After installing, run "Configure vJoy" (can be found by searching in the start menu).
 Set the number of buttons to 16 and hit apply.
 5. (Optional - for development) Autohotkey.
-This is a scripting language for remapping keyboard keys.
+This is a scripting language for creating keybindings.
 Download the installer at https://autohotkey.com/.
 6. (Optional - for development) AHK-CvJoyInterface: a library for linking Autohotkey and vJoy.
-Download CvJoyInterface.ahk from https://github.com/evilC/AHK-CvJoyInterface and place it inside the Lib folder where you installed Autohotkey (for me C:\Program Files\AutoHotkey\Lib).
-You may have to create the Lib folder if it is not already there.
+Download CvJoyInterface.ahk from https://github.com/evilC/AHK-CvJoyInterface and place it inside Autohotkey's Lib folder (for me this was located at C:\Program Files\AutoHotkey\Lib).
+You may have to create the Lib folder if it does not already exist.

 # Setup
 1. Place the b0xx-keyboard.ini file inside the \<YourDolphinInstallation\>\User\Config\Profiles\GCPad folder (create any folders that do not already exist.
 If you're using SmashLadder Dolphin Launcher, your Dolphin instances may be installed to C:\Users\Your-Username\AppData\Roaming\SmashLadder Dolphin Launcher\dolphin_downloads).
-2. In Dolphin, open up controller config.
+2. In Dolphin, open up the controller config.
 Set player 1 to Standard Controller, then hit configure.
 Under Profile, select b0xx-keyboard and hit load.
 Verify that Device is set to DInput/0/vJoy.
 Hit OK.
 3. Run b0xx.exe.
 Make sure the hotkeys.ini file is in the same directory.

 # Configuration